 - Do the family have access to the internet?
 The internet can be helpful in supporting citizens to stay connected with their loved ones.
 Using apps like Houseparty, Skype and Whatsapp can enable virtual connection.

 - Thinking about families who have limited networks, could they develop new networks in their neighbourhood?
 We have seen creativity and positivity in recent weeks with communities using technology to communicate and mobilise the support those who need it.

 - Do families understand how to keep themselves and children safe online, including how to use parental controls, from the risk of exploitation, bullying and grooming?

 Vulnerable children and families can often face challenges with their accommodation.
 They may have temporary accommodation or a lack of space, for example the sharing of one room.
-During the COVID-19 outbreak, the exposure of children and families to unsuitable accommodation will increase as adults may work from home and members of the household are unable to be outside.
-Whilst children with a social worker should be able to continue to access school, this may not always be true of all children in the household.
-They may also be unable to attend because of complying with self-isolation measures.
+During the COVID-19 outbreak, the exposure of children and families to unsuitable accommodation has increased as adults may work from home and members of the household have spent more time indoors.
+Children in the household may also be at home more often, particularly if they need to self-isolate.

 Think about the children and families that you work with and how they are navigating these challenges in the current context: